 YES!
 Work as many or as few shifts as you’d like!

-If you purchased a $120 adult weekend pass, every (1) shift worked will get you re-paid $40 for the first two shifts and $50 for the 3rd:
+If you purchased a $130 adult weekend pass, every (1) shift worked will get your ticket re-paid $40 for the first two shifts and $50 for the 3rd:

-- Air Horns/similarly loud devices, (yelling/screaming falls under this category…)
+- Air horns/similarly loud devices (e.g., yelling and screaming falls under this category)